Date of Award:

 Study findings also demonstrated that most teachers who communicated concerns about implementing developmentally appropriate beliefs had been teaching for more than 7 years.
 The majority of the educators who shared challenges regarding time had taught for 12 or more years, as was the case for those who spoke about concerns with parental involvement.
 Limitations, implications, and suggestions for future research are discussed.

 Moore, Ruth Jane Liebschutz, "Utah Kindergarten Teachers' Challenges and Concerns About Teaching Kindergarten" (2010).
 All Graduate Theses and Dissertations.
-Paper 790.
+790.